A framework for effective coaching

 - Committing to action (Will/Way Forward)

-help others unlock their full potential, make better decisions, and drive meaningful progress.
+Coaches and leaders can help others unlock their full potential, make better decisions, and drive meaningful progress.